xenicel/early-developer-training/README.md

 # early-developer-training
-Lessons and samples for learning web development
+Lessons and samples for learning web development.